 As she watched their sense of achievement, dexterity, focus and interest in food grow through cooking, Annabel began sharing her recipes and techniques with others.
 What started as fun with a few friends and the local toddler group steadily grew online and with a self-published cookbook, recognised by The Independent in 2015 as one of the top ten best cookbooks for cooking with children.

 With a family to feed every day, Annabel values straight-forward, tasty home cooking using common, good value ingredients.
 And by keeping things simple, finds she can involve her children in everyday food preparation, which keeps them entertained, gets food on the table, and helps to create a fun, relaxed atmosphere around food and eating for everyone.

 Her first title, THE TICKLE FINGERS TODDLER COOKBOOK: HANDS-ON FUN IN THE KITCHEN FOR 1 TO 4S was published by Ebury in 2016.
-The follow on book THE TICKLE FINGERS KID’S COOKBOOK will be published by Vermilion in 2019.
+The follow on book THE TICKLE FINGERS KIDS’ COOKBOOK was published by Vermilion in July 2019.